 Bathe your Nerve Plant

-A great method to instantly raise the humidity for your Nerve Plant is to give it a bath.
+A great method to instantly raise the humidity for your Nerve Plant and stop it drooping so much is to give it a bath.
 Pop your plant in the shower or sink and wash all the leaves down giving the plant a soaking.
 Make sure the water is lukewarm as cold or hot water will shock and burn the plant.
 You also don’t want to have the pressure on full blast as this can damage the leaves.

 Move to the bathroom/ kitchen

-If you have good lighting in your bathroom or kitchen then we recommend moving your Nerve Plant in there.
+If you have good lighting in your bathroom or kitchen then we recommend moving your Nerve Plant in there to prevent it from drooping.
 Both rooms have slightly higher levels of water vapour in the air due to steam from cooking and showering.
 You do want to be careful not to put your plant too close to the cooker or it will burn the leaves.

 Buy a humidifier

-The number 1 thing we recommend to plant parents is a humidifier.
+The number 1 thing we recommend to plant parents to stop their Nerve Plant drooping is a humidifier.
 They really up the plant game and can make a big difference your health too!
 Humidifiers keep a good consistent humidity level in your home which is said to boost sleep and clearer skin (as well as countless benefits for your plants too!)

 We recommend this humidifier from Amazon.
 We’ve been using it for several years and our plants are thriving because of it!